Panel Discussion DES215

 Ale has extensive international teaching and programme development experience across different education sectors and modes of study.
 Over the years, he has used, researched and refined evidence-based design-for-learning interventions to promote positive change in further and higher education.
 Teams under his leadership have researched the application of learning technologies in diverse academic settings.
 His PhD tutees research specific areas in the field of educational technology, pedagogy, openness and innovation.
 Ale is active in consultancy work globally.

-University of Derby Online Learning, UK
+Head of Digital and Enterprise Learning, University of Derby Online Learning, UK

 Margaret Korosec is Head of Digital and Enterprise Learning Solutions at the University of Derby Online Learning, where she is leading on a strategic initiative to design and develop a portfolio of online degree programmes from existing campus-based programmes.
 She is building team capacity and competency and determining the boundaries of excellence in online learning design and development.
 Whilst the design and development of online programmes is rewarding, the greatest impact is garnerned when programmes teams fully embrace the significant shift in practice required to develop and deliver excellent online programmes.
 She enjoys creating high-performance teams contributing to innovative and strategic initiatives.
 She is a Senior Fellow of the Higher Education Academy in the UK and earned her PhD at the University of Hull, UK, researching the perceptions, concerns, and practices of technology change facilitators in relation to one university's strategic intent.
 She lives in England and has worked and lived in USA, Austria and Slovenia.